calvinli/pacerrssscraper/README.md

 Daemon that reads PACER RSS feeds and looks for updates in selected cases.

-If `--twitter` is set it will tweet about entries it finds.
+If `--twitter` is set it will tweet about entries it finds; if `--email` is set it will email new entries.
+(NB: Both require certain command-line arguments to be set.)

 This is in active development and should not be considered usable.
 (Just look at the commit log...)